Horse race of weekly idiosyncratic momentum strategies with respect to various risk metrics: Evidence from the Chinese stock market: Empirical results

 \subsection{Spanning test for idiosyncratic risk metrics}

-We further employ the results from \autoref{TB:Risk:F5} to conduct the spanning test \citep{NovyMarx-2012-JFE,Blitz-Hanauer-Vidojevic-2018-SSRN}, so as to examine if the predictability of one specific risk metric, along with Fama-French 5 factors, could explain those of other risk metrics.
+We further employ the results from \autoref{TB:Risk:F5} to conduct the spanning test \citep{NovyMarx-2012-JFE,Blitz-Hanauer-Vidojevic-2020-IRFA}, so as to examine if the predictability of one specific risk metric, along with Fama-French 5 factors, could explain those of other risk metrics.
 The results are presented in \autoref{TB:Risk:F5:spanning:p1}.
 In each panel, a total of 56 augmented FF5F time-series regression are performed.
-Significance level of intercepts ($\alpha$'s) implies the explanatory power of risk metrics.
+Significance level of intercepts ($\alpha$ values) implies the explanatory power of risk metrics.
 And an insignificant intercept would suggest the test factor is inside the span of the explanatory factor.

-We evaluate their performance according to the number of statistically significant $\alpha$'s associated with different risk metrics.
-For instance, there is a total of 20 $\alpha$'s that remain statistically significant after the augmented FF5F regression in first panel for IVol.
-Accordingly, we can sort the idiosyncratic risk metrics based upon their respective numbers of unexplained intercepts: IVol (20), IES5 (22), IMD (23), IES1 (24), IVaR1 (28), IVaR5 (32), ISkew (48), IKurt (51); what present in parentheses are numbers of statistically significant $\alpha$'s.
+We evaluate their performance according to the number of statistically significant $\alpha$ values associated with different risk metrics.
+For instance, there is a total of 20 $\alpha$ values that remain statistically significant after the augmented FF5F regression in first panel for IVol.
+Accordingly, we can sort the idiosyncratic risk metrics based upon their respective numbers of unexplained intercepts: IVol (20), IES5 (22), IMD (23), IES1 (24), IVaR1 (28), IVaR5 (32), ISkew (48), IKurt (51); what present in parentheses are numbers of statistically significant $\alpha$ values.
 Therefore, the IVol-based portfolios display more powerful explanation to others, while the IKurt-based portfolios have the weakest power of explanation.
-In fact, risk metrics with smaller number of significant $\alpha$'s indeed exhibit better explanatory power than others, such as IVol, IES5, IMD, and IES1.
+In fact, risk metrics with smaller number of significant $\alpha$ values indeed exhibit better explanatory power than others, such as IVol, IES5, IMD, and IES1.